-During the current and prior years, there were no defaults or breaches on any loans payable.
+During the current and prior years, there were no defaults or breaches of loans payable.
 No assets have been pledged as collateral.
 The Board's exposure to liquidity risk is deemed insignificant based on prior periods' data and current assessment of risk.

 The liabilities are recognised for amounts due to be paid in the future for goods or services received, whether or not invoiced.
 Amounts owing to suppliers (which are unsecured) are settled in accordance with the policy set out in Treasurer's Direction NSW TC 11/12.
 If trade terms are not specified, payment is made no later than the end of the month following the month in which an invoice or a statement is received.
-Treasurer's Direction NSW TC 11/12 allows the Minister to award interest for late payment.